mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-webhooks-outgoing.md

 Use outgoing webhooks to post automated responses to posts made by your users.
 Outgoing webhooks will send an HTTP POST request to a web service and process a response back to Mattermost when a message matches one or both of the following conditions:

- - It is posted in a specified channel.
+ - It's posted in a specified channel.
  - The first word matches or starts with one of the defined trigger words, such as `gif`.

 Outgoing webhooks are supported in public channels only.
 If you need a trigger that works in a private channel or a direct message, consider using a [slash command](../admin-slash-commands) instead.

-**Note:** To prevent malicious users from trying to perform `phishing attacks <https://en.wikipedia.org/wiki/Phishing>`__ a *BOT* indicator appears next to posts coming from webhooks regardless of what username is specified.
+**Note:** To prevent malicious users from trying to perform [phishing attacks](https://en.wikipedia.org/wiki/Phishing) a **BOT** indicator appears next to posts coming from webhooks regardless of what username is specified.

 ## Create an Outgoing Webhook